davidgumberg/prnotes/31590/pubkeyprovider.md

 ```

 Of immediate interest is it's implementation of `PubkeyProvider::GetPubKey()`,
-which takes a position and `const SigningProvider&`, and  provider, key, and
+which takes a position and `const SigningProvider&` (ignored), a pubkey ref
+(which it will fill with the pubkey), and `KeyOriginInfo` which it will fill
+with path info.

 ```cpp
 class ConstPubkeyProvider final : public PubkeyProvider